 The Association Board felt the need to intensify the dialogue with the university and better co-ordinate planning and execution of alumni engagement activities.
-It is seeking greater influence in the development of engagement strategies, greater visibility within the university and greater involvement, all to better position the alumni voice within the university and more effectively deliver on its mission of adding value to and fostering lifelong involvement of alumni.
+It sought greater influence in the development of engagement strategies, greater visibility within the university and greater involvement, all to better position the alumni voice within the university and more effectively deliver on its mission of adding value to and fostering lifelong involvement of alumni.

-- The bylaws need to be changed to reflect the new governance structure.
+- The bylaws needed to be changed to reflect the new governance structure.
 At the same time, the bylaws should also be modernized to better reflect the Saskatchewan non-profit legislation, which governs the Alumni Association.

-Modifications to the membership classes will allow for quicker decision-making and reaction times in order to keep pace with the university, and remain relevant.
+Modifications to the membership classes will allow for quicker decision-making and reaction times in order to keep pace with the university and remain relevant.

 The creation of the Advisory Board will give alumni a stronger voice within the university for the benefit of alumni, the Association and the university.
 The Advisory Board will be comprised of accomplished alumni who can bring their unique perspectives to guide alumni engagement planning, execution and expansion.